b-hayes/CLI/readme.md

 CLI::batchPassThru(['sudo apt install php', 'sudo apt install composer']);
 ```

+## Support.
+Mainly just supporting my own use at the moment updating this project in my spare time.

+At some point higher PHP versions will be required but
+I do intend to try and support php7.2 and 7.4 separately for a while
+even after moving to php8.1
+Eg. If I add a new feature that will also work in 7.2 I'll add it as a minor version update to the old version still
+allowing php7.2. (no guarantees tho).

-## Feedback is welcome.
+## Feedback && Contributions welcome.
-This is my first public composer package be gentle 😅.
+This is my first public composer package.
+Feel free to get in touch, create a fork or submit PR's.

-If this project gives you a 1up🍄 and would like to see some more automated features then,
+If this project gives you a 1up🍄 and just want to show some appreciation then,

 please [buy me a coffee. ☕😃 ![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://www.paypal.com/donate?business=bradozman%40gmail.com&item_name=%E2%98%95+Turning+Coffee++into+Code.&currency_code=AUD)